Four injured after brawl breaks out between two groups in southeast Delhi | Law-Order

 Four injured after brawl breaks out between two groups in southeast Delhi

-Four people received minor injuries after a brawl broke out between two groups living in adjoining neighbourhood of southeast Delhis New Friends Colony area, police said on Tuesday.The incident took place on Monday night when a man, identified as Kamal Singh, a resident of Taimur Nagar, was returning home from his dairy plot.
+Four people were injured after a brawl broke out between two groups living in the same area of southeast Delhis New Friends Colony, police said on Tuesday.The incident took place on Monday night when a man, identified as Kamal Singh, a resident of Taimur Nagar, was returning home from his his work.

 - Country: